COBRAPROsimulator/COBRAPRO/README.md

 ```
 test_2 successful: COBRAPRO is working as expected!
 Results validated against COMSOL.
 ```
-- `test_3_psoCheck.m` ensures that MATLAB's Global Optimization Toolbox and Parallel Computing Toolbox are installed, and makes sure that the PSO required for parameter identification is working correctly.
+- `test_3_psoCheck.m` ensures that MATLAB's Global Optimization Toolbox and Parallel Computing Toolbox are installed, and makes sure that the PSO in parallel (required for parameter identification) is working correctly.
 Successful run will output to Command Window:
 ```
 test_3 successful: PSO in parallel is working as expected!
 ```